kizto86/Static-node-and-express-site/README.md

-# techdegree-project-6

-Static Node.js and Express Personal Portfolio Site
+# Static Node.js and Express Personal Portfolio Site

 This are some of the projects I built while completing the Team Treehouse Full Stack JavaScript Techdegree Program.
-Each project provided me a platform to put into practice the new skills acquired and improved my problem solve skills.
+Each project provided me with a platform to put into practice the new skills acquired and improved my problem solving skill and technique.
 This portfolio site is a project in itself.

 ## Getting Started